Useful Information, Glossary, & Research

 The formal prayers mentioned in my biblical novels were found on several Jewish websites.

 Quotes: Real and Hollywood

-Throughout the Sisters of Lazarus series, different characters would quote a relative or reference a common saying.
+Throughout my biblical novels, different characters would quote a relative or reference a common saying.
 Many of these I found on a website of ancient Jewish sayings.
 I used the flavor and wordage of the authentic sayings to create a few sayings to fit a character or scene.

 Thirty Pieces of Silver: Real

 Exodus 21:32 stated that the compensation for the death of a slave was thirty pieces of silver.
 That amount was what the average worker earned in four months.